-Consequently, some minors may still be subject to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with international human rights standards; (2) allow some juvenile cases to be subject to directly file in criminal court; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.
+Consequently, some minors may still be subject to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; (2) allow some juvenile cases to be subject to directly file in criminal court; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.

 2.9.1 Recommendation: Enact comprehensive state laws requiring age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.

 Missouri law clearly defines "abuse" to include child sex trafficking.
-13 Specifically, Mo.
+14 Specifically, Mo.
 Rev. Stat. § 210.110(1) (Definitions) defines "abuse" as follows: